grolston/demo-ec2-serial-console/README.md

 > **Note:** The EC2 deployed in the demo has networking completely disabled to simulate no network access (inbound and outbound).

-Key points for the demonstration are:
+Key points of the demonstration are:

 1. EC2 instance does not rely on VPC networking to access.
 VPC could completed isolated and administrator could access.
 2. Access does not rely on SSH running - SSHD disabled/not running on deployment